MaloLM/custom-portfolio-website/README.md

 Rename example.env to .env, at the project root: same directory than this README.md.

 The structure is the following one.
-Through this configuration tutorial, you will get every of those informations.Ò
+Through this configuration tutorial, you will get every of those informations.
 ```
 VUE_APP_API_KEY=
 VUE_APP_AUTH_DOMAIN=